5 reasons to consider donating plasma today

 Posted: December 16, 2021 | Word Count: 566

 Throughout the past year, you may have heard about plasma in terms of its potential use in treating COVID-19.
 However, for more than 80 years, plasma has been a lifeline for thousands of people who live with rare and chronic complex conditions.
 Plasma donations are critical in helping save lives because they are used to make life-sustaining medicine.
 Even with the global pandemic shedding light on the role of plasma in fighting disease, many people may not know how thousands around the country rely on plasma every day.

-Here are 5 key reasons why you should consider donating plasma today.
+Here are five key reasons to consider donating plasma today.

 1. Plasma is used to make life-saving medicine